gallantlab/voxelwise_tutorials/doc/index.rst

 `voxelwise modeling framework <voxelwise_modeling.html>`_.

 The tutorials consist of Python scripts, which are rendered in a `gallery of examples <auto_examples/index.html>`_.
-Each Python script is also available as a ``Jupyter`` notebook (non-rendered).
+Each Python script is also available as a ``jupyter`` notebook (non-rendered).
 The tutorials are best explored in order, starting with the "Movies 3T tutorial".

 To run the tutorials yourself, we recommend to download the project on GitHub at `gallantlab/voxelwise_tutorials